Yli88/Django/README.md

 # Django

-This is a tutorial base on https://realpython.com/get-started-with-django-1/#share-your-knowledge-with-a-blog
+This is a Django project base on https://realpython.com/get-started-with-django-1/#share-your-knowledge-with-a-blog